-NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for repeater type 2-O.
+NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for RF repeater type 2-O.

-4.5 NR repeaters test configurations
+4.5 RF repeaters test configurations

-The present clause defines the NR repeaters test configurations that shall be used for demonstrating conformance.
-A single NR repeater carrier shall be used for testing of single-carrier capable NR repeaters.
+The present clause defines the RF repeaters test configurations that shall be used for demonstrating conformance.
+A single RF repeater carrier shall be used for testing of single-carrier capable RF repeaters.